dogwoodfire/PrintpooP---Cyber/README.md

 It's not officially released yet, so things might break or not work as expected.
 We’re working hard to get it ready — thanks for your understanding!
 - [Flash Firmware](https://vaandcob.github.io/webpage/src/index.html)
-- Develop progress [ 25% ] - NOT PUBLISH YET
+- Develop progress [ 25% ] - Source code NOT PUBLISHED YET

 ## [☕ Buy me coffee](https://buymeacoffee.com/vaandcob)